 Rat’s Ass Review is committed to publishing the best new and established poets, and to promoting those poets and their work as diligently as we can.
 We will work to bring our poets to the attention of literary critics and anthologists and onto the desks of award committees.
 We believe that your success is our success, and, if your work is accepted here, we want to be your best cheerleaders.

-Effective with the publication of our Summer 2015 issue, we have established a forum for our contributing poets to participate in an ongoing on-line workshop, where they can submit draft poems and get feedback from other Rat’s Ass Review poets.
-There are currently 92 poets in this free workshop; if you are published with us, you will have the option to join them.
+Effective with the publication of our Summer 2015 issue, we established a forum for our contributing poets to participate in an ongoing on-line workshop, where they can submit draft poems and get feedback from other Rat’s Ass Review poets.
+In February of 2013 we added a second workshop to accommodate the number of poets interested in participating.
+If you are published with us, you will have the option to join them.
+The workshops are free and very active.